annashipman/annashipman.github.io/_posts/2018-03-02-open-code-resources.md

 ## The benefits of coding in the open

-I've shared this in various formats:
+I was often asked what the value of coding in the open is to the teams themselves, those who are opening the code.
+There is a lot of value.
+I've shared that in various formats:

 - Blog post on GDS blog: [The benefits of coding in the open](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/)
 - 30 min conference talk: [Coding in the open in government](https://www.turingfest.com/2017/engineering/anna-shipman?wvideo=0p810lpdqr)